Storage Subsystem Analysis

 • System Storage - This shows the amount of storage in the DPA area.

 • Available <2gb - This shows the amount of storage below the 2GB line.
 Many critical z/VM system tasks need to use storage below the 2GB line.
 Watch for large depletions.
+If there is consistently high available storage, the system may be over-configured.
+Storage could be used by other workloads or move to another LPAR.

 • Systm ExSpc - This is system execution space allocated (CP's virtual address space).
 Look for any large fluctuations.
 Fluctuations could be caused by multiple large virtual machines logging on.
 To drill down - use ESASXS screen.